-I think if you look across the entire spectrum of the woold today -- what is happening in Cuba, in the Southeast Asia, in Iran, the pressures that are likely to be put upon Iran, the problems related to Berlin and the statements which are coming from Mr. Krushchev himself-- fit indicates to me] there is no change in the objective of the International Communists or their determination to reach thet objective of world domination.
-They are resorting to other actions from Mr. infinities of guerilla, subversive efforts which Ξ hard to deal with.
-I see no lessening of tension in The Market That is my opinion.
+I think if you look across the entire spectrum of the woold today -- what is happening in Cuba, in the Southeast Asia, in Iran, the pressures that are likely to be put upon Iran, the problems related to Berlin and the statements which are coming from Mr. Krushchev himself-- At Indicates to me there is no change in the objective of the International Communists or their determination to reach thet objective of world domination.
+They are resorting to other actions for Mr. in the Southeast Asia, They are resorting to guerilla, subversive efforts which B hard to deal with.
+I see no lessening of tension in The Market Market.
+That is my opinion.
 SENATOR PASTORE.
 I merely want to say, General, it is very comforting, at least to me, to know that you have been selected to go there to become Supreme Commander of NATO.
 I subscribe and applaud everything you have said.
 SECRET

 But why is it that we must always be prodding our allies in NATO to come up to their commitments?
 Basically what is the problem?
 Is it because they don't have the money or because they don't feel as strongly about this as we do?
 GENERAL LEMNITZER.
 Senator Pastore, I would like to express my thanks for your congratulations and your confidence in me.
-I would say that throughout the history of NATO the reasons have varied.
-In the early days when they were rebuilding their economies, is in the early days when they were rebuilding their economies, I think it is understandable, they wanted to put the greater part of their effort into their economic rehabilitation and development.
-I think also since they have achieved or surpassed this pre-war - July and the since they have achieved or surpassed this pre-war - July and the since they have achieved or surpassed this pre-war - July and the since they have achieved or surpassed this pre-war - July and the since they have achieved or surpassed the since the since They would like to rely upon our strength.
+They would like to rely upon our strength.
 They would like to devote more of their effort to building their economy beyond the levels which existed then.
 I think there is a bit of wishful thinking that they might be able to rest upon our nuclear capability as the panacea to all the military problems of the world.
 Of course our nuclear ability of alone is not the answer to all military problems.
 For example, what is happening in Southeast Asia today.
 Nuclear weapons are not the answer to that particular problem?
 I think it is a combination of all things pertaining to human nature.
 I would like to put it in these terms.
-It is not that we should do less in NATO, but that our Allies need to do more and measure up to SECRET
+It is not that we should do less in NATO, but that our Allies need to do more and measure up to -CREI

 SENATOR PASTORE.
 I know how frustrating this has been always.
 I have experienced more or less the same in talking with civilians of some of these countries, whether it be France, Italy or England.
 They don't seem to have the same sense of apprehension that we hold as against the Russians moving.
 I think their general attitude seems to be that this isn't going to happen.
 We have a lot of people in our country who feel that way too.

 I would hope that once you get the feel of it over there you would think about what Congress might do to convince our friends in the NATO Alliance that they need to come up to full strength -without being haughty about it, without being domineering.
 I am wondering if psychologically the Congress couldn't play some part in convincing them of the need to come up to the full commitments that

 ECRET

+1662

 SECRET

 (33)

-1662

 you have already expressed.